catpea/peapod/README.md

 ## TLDR;

+Remember to reboot your system after running configuration, Linux requires a reboot after some of the operations in ./setup/ (apt update, etc.)

 It works on RaspberryPI Zero, but start with a clean install.
 It will insall older node, add users and setup a systemd service.

 It is configured for my beauty-r1 found under: https://www.amazon.com/gp/product/B08SWC2DQW you will have to configure the Bluetooth/driver to work with your device.